-    In 2009, Queen of Hearts proudly announced its Equine Services for Heroes program – which is specifically designed to work with the needs of our wounded veterans.
-The veterans that we offer services to come to us with a variety of issues that can be addressed with equine activities so many of our sessions may include riding lessons combined with horsemanship skills that emphasizes using those skills to address behavioral or physical disabilities.
-We understand the importance of having volunteers with military or law enforcement background so our clients are surrounded by people that have a better understanding of the vet’s experiences and feelings regarding his/her challenges.
+In 2009, Queen of Hearts proudly announced its Equine Services for Heroes program – which is specifically designed to work with the needs of wounded veterans and first responders.
+The veterans that we offer services to come to us with a variety of issues that can be addressed with equine-assisted activities so many of our sessions may include riding lessons combined with horsemanship skills that emphasizes using those skills to address behavioral or physical disabilities.
+We understand the importance of having volunteers with military or first responder backgrounds so our clients are surrounded by people that have a better understanding of the hero’s experiences and feelings regarding his/her challenges.

 In 2011, Queen of Hearts expanded to include unmounted equine-facilitated psychotherapy and learning by partnering with mental health professionals and equine specialists certified in the EAGALA method of therapy.
 The accepting nature and biddable personality of the therapy horse encourages participants to test the limits of their abilities and learn to make good choices under the guidance of qualified therapy instructors.
 Licensed counselors guide families as they learn how to connect or reconnect through metaphorical activities with horses.
 Corporations and organizations grow as they progress through team building and leadership activities.

 Queen of Hearts volunteer program enables adult volunteers to work directly with the youth in the community by introducing them to a whole new world of horses.
 We provide a safe and structured work environment and set high expectations in accordance with the youth’s age, skill level and developmental maturity.
 We provide training and support for them to successfully complete their tasks.
 We provide a variety of learning opportunities for skill development such as equine management, office skills, and how to work and deal with the public and those with disabilities.
-The youth that comes to Queen of Hearts are often those who need community service hours for high school or college, some are referred through at-risk programs, and some youths are referred by Riverside County Work Force Development Centers.
+Many of the youth that comes to Queen of Hearts are often those who need community service hours for high school or college and some are referred through at-risk programs or workforce development centers.

 American Comp.
 Trail Horse Assoc.
 LLC, Austin, TX